-Alerts are the types of conditions that will trigger Monika to send notification.
+Alerts are the types of conditions that will trigger Monika to send notifications.
 It is an array defined in the config file

 monika.yml like so.